vo1dstarxx/vo1dstarxx/README.md

 I may struggle with wording and describing things, at times may become incoherent and leave actually insane typos, I would greatly appreciate to be told if something I said is impossible to decipher.
 Along with that I may struggle with correctly pinpointing and conveying tones, tone tags barely help and I actually have no clue how to properly use majority of them.

-I am actively trying to act more mature and it is hard due to my possible disorders (if you care stuff I've mentioned before is mostly because of them).

-No matter how much I gossip or throw shades with others in private, I am strongly against harrassment and death threats (wow very progressive of me).
 Live love laugh block button is free, your health is not worth bitchy online argument.

 ## Don't start any actual conversations with me ("DNI")
 - Basic criteria (use slurs cannot reclaim, racists zionists ableists and etcetera).